Heel cushioning with a 6 mm EVA pad adapted to natural footpaths

 There are multiple factors which may cause blisters when you are walking: rubbing, a crease in the sock, moisture, a boot size that is too small or too big, etc. It is therefore important to choose the right size and to have socks made of the right material for your walking boots.

 How to choose the size of my walking socks?

 You need to choose the correct sock size for your feet to avoid any extra folds forming.
 These folds may form because the sock is too big and therefore there is too much material around your foot, or because the sock so small and is pulled towards the inside of your foot.

 How to choose the fabric of my walking socks

 Moisture must be effectively managed when walking: we perspire, it’s bound to happen.
 A breathable shoe will wick away the moisture caused by your perspiration.
 It is therefore necessary to choose a light and breathable sock as well.

-Which pair of socks goes well with the NH100 mid boots?
+Which socks are adapted to the NH100 boots?

 These boots are slightly breathable, but not enough to evacuate all humidity created by your perspiration.
-You should opt for the NH100 high socks: they contain moisture-absorbing cotton and have a reverse terry-knit construction under the sock that wicks moisture away from your foot.
-They are high enough to protect your ankle from the shoe.
+We advise you to choose NH100 Mid socks: they contain moisture-absorbing cotton and have a reverse terry-knit construction under the sock that wicks moisture away from your foot.
+They are also high enough to protect your ankles from the boots.
 This is an excellent combination for minimising the likelihood of blisters.